chbatey/chbatey.github.io/courses.md

 layout: page
 permalink: /courses/
 title: Courses
+description: Onsite - Online - Self-pased
 ---

-When not fully employed I'm available for doing online and in person training.
+When not fully employed I'm available for doing in person training.
 If you're interested in arranging please [get in touch](mailto:christopher.batey@gmail.com).
 Otherwise, all courses are available on Udemy via the links below.